BrigitteSprung/futureForexAssessment/Readme.md

 ## Approach Taken
 ![Visual Planning](Future Forex Assessment 2022-02-08 20.39.11.excalidraw.png)

+## Getting started
+- You would need to set up a python environment
+- Currently the database already has some dummy data
+- It is using the first RelationalManager as the one 'logged in'

 ## Wins and Blockers
 ### Wins
 I already have some good experience with Django and quickly setting up a html frontend.